+2.17 ENTITY.
+A collective body within the Associate Reformed Presbyterian Church, e.g. session, presbytery, board, commission, committee.

-- 2.16 EVIDENCE.
+2.18 EVIDENCE.
 Information used to establish or disprove charges during the trial.
 Evidence must meet the Biblical criterion as found in Deuteronomy 19:15, "A single witness shall not suffice against a man for any crime or for any wrong in connection with any offense that he has committed.
 Only on the evidence of two witnesses or of three witnesses shall a charge be established."
-But if, in addition to the testimony of one witness, corroborative evidence be produced, the offense may be considered to be proved. - 2.17 EXHIBITS.
-Documents or other physical objects which, if ruled relevant and properly authenticated (that the exhibit is what it purports to be) by the presiding officer, may be admitted as evidence at any proceeding. - 2.18 FAILURE TO ACT.
-A court of the Church has failed to act when it has either refused to take action in a judicial matter or has wrongly interpreted the constitution.
-Failure to act includes but is not limited to: refusing to investigate charges when there is a strong presumption of guilt; investigating charges but refusing to bring them to trial when a trial is warranted; holding a trial but failing to convict the accused offender in the presence of sufficient evidence; or when a court has failed to try a case or inflict censures due to a misinterpretation of the Standards of the ARP Church. - 2.19 INVESTIGATOR.
+But if, in addition to the testimony of one witness, corroborative evidence be produced, the offense may be considered to be proved.

+2.19 EXHIBITS.
+Documents or other physical objects which, if ruled relevant and properly authenticated (that the exhibit is what it purports to be) by the presiding officer, may be admitted as evidence at any proceeding.

+2.20 FAILURE TO ACT.
+A court of the Church has failed to act when it has either refused to take action in a judicial matter or has wrongly interpreted the Standards.
+Failure to act includes but is not limited to: refusing to investigate charges when there is a strong presumption of guilt; investigating charges but refusing to bring them to trial when a trial is warranted; holding a trial but failing to convict the accused offender in the presence of sufficient evidence; or when a court has failed to try a case or inflict censures due to a misinterpretation of the Standards of the ARP Church.

+2.21 INVESTIGATOR.
 An elder of the Associate Reformed Presbyterian Church appointed by a court to inquire into the particulars of an alleged offense.
 A court may appoint an elder from another Associate Reformed Presbyterian Church court, in which event the elder must submit himself to the jurisdiction of the court making the appointment.
-The Investigator interviews persons and collects evidence to make a determination about the accuracy or validity of the alleged offense, and makes a report to the court which appointed him.
-As directed by the court, the Investigator shall prepare written charges.
-The Investigator shall be responsible for presenting the evidence supporting the allegations to the court at a hearing. - 2.20 MINISTER.
-A man who is called by God in the Lord Jesus Christ to a special ministry of the word, who is a member of a presbytery of the Associate Reformed Presbyterian Church. - 2.21 MODERATOR.
+The investigator interviews persons and collects evidence to make a determination about the accuracy or validity of the alleged offense, and makes a report to the court which appointed him.
+As directed by the court, the investigator shall prepare written charges.
+The investigator shall be responsible for presenting the evidence supporting the allegations to the court at a hearing.

+2.22 MINISTER.
+A man who is called by God in the Lord Jesus Christ to a special ministry of the word, who is a member of a presbytery of the Associate Reformed Presbyterian Church.

+2.23MODERATOR.
 The presiding officer of a court of the Church.

-2.22 OFFENSE.
+2.24 OFFENSE.

 - A. Any conduct, in words, actions, or omission, which is contrary to the Holy Scriptures or the Standards of the Associate Reformed Presbyterian Church.
 Every sin deserves the wrath and curse of God; however, not every sin is an offense that requires discipline by the Church.
 An offense requires discipline when it is detrimental to the faith, practice, witness, or spiritual condition of one or more members of the body, including the offender. - B. Offenses are classified as personal or general, and private or public.
 Reporting an allegation of an offense to a court of the Church does not make the offense public. - 1.
-A personal offense is committed against another person. - 2.
-A general offense is committed against more than one person or against no one person in particular. - 3.
-A private offense is known only by the person(s) affected by the offense.
+A personal offense is committed against another person.
+47 - 2.
+A general offense is committed against more than one person or against no one person in particular.